Last Updated on August 14, 2023 by Christine Kaaloa

 Follow my guide on how to avoid getting sick whilst traveling

-Veganism is not a concept in Pakistan, as it is a largely meat loving country.
-However, there are dishes that just happen to be vegan/ vegetarian such as dal (lentil) dishes, lobhia kah salan (dish with black-eyed peas), pakora (fried vegetable fritters) and aloo paratha.
+Pakistan is a very meat loving country.
+Although there are aspects of Pakistani food which are similar to Indian foods, veganism is not a concept in Pakistan.
+Luckily, there are dishes that just happen to be vegan/ vegetarian such as dal (lentil) dishes, lobhia kah salan (dish with black-eyed peas), pakora (fried vegetable fritters) and aloo paratha.

 There are bean and vegetable dish variations prepared with various spices and curries: Shahi daal (moong dal), bhindi masala (okra), maashki dal, aloo chana (potato with chickpeas), lotus root curry, baingan ki borani (eggplant dish), chana dal samosa (see food photos here).